WHY BASEBALL CARDS ARE WORTHLESS

 Another factor hurting values is the prevalence of grade inflation in the hobby.
 Third party authenticators like PSA and BGS have been accused of embracing looser standards that result in an extraordinary number of high-grade assignments, even to clearly off-center or flawed cards.
 When nearly every card seems to achieve an arbitrary threshold like a PSA 8 or BGS 9, it diminishes the significance and rarity implied by those designations.
 This perception of liberal re-grading policies has hurt collector confidence over time.

-Read also: WALMART BASEBALL CARDS FOR SALE
+Read also: WHERE ARE BASEBALL CARDS AT TARGET

 Perhaps most damaging has been the proliferation of reprints, fakes, and forgeries of valuable vintage cards that have flooded the market.
 Unscrupulous individuals have produced astonishingly convincing replicas of iconic cards like the 1909-11 T206 Honus Wagner, 1923 Babe Ruth rookie, and other pre-war issues that were always scarce but are now effectively “uninvestable” due to untrustworthy authenticity.
 Even modern star rookie reprints abound on online auction sites, hampering the ability to rely on visual authenticators alone.